Accurate determination of the quality factor and tunneling distance of axisymmetric resonators for biosensing applications: Introduction

+Whispering gallery mode (WGM) radiation occurs due to tunneling of photons through a potential barrier from the microcavity to a allowed wave propagation zone (see Fig. \ref {fig:potfield}).
+The tunneling phenomenon has been utilized in various photonic devices such as photonic band gaps \cite{Spielmann1994}, super lattices \cite{Pedro2000} , and asymmetric cavities \cite{Podolskiy2005}.
+Recently Tomes et. al. \cite{Carmon2009} have performed remarkable experiments to image the tunneling process of axisymmetric microcavities.
+These experiments indicate that the tunneling phenomenon can be utilized for potential applications such as biosensing.
+However, to design the appropriate devices for a particular biosensing application, it is again necessary to accurately calculate the tunneling distance of axisymmetric microcavities.
+Another goal of our work is to address this issue.

-Perfectly matched layers (PML) act as artificial boundaries that truncate the computation domain of open region scattering problems in the finite element method.
-The whispering gallery modes (WGM) of an open micro-cavity radiate into the surroundings and a PML is required in order to block the unwanted reflections from the boundaries of the computation domain.
-There have been previous attempts of developing finite element models (FEM) of axisymmetric cavities along with the PML.
-In 2005, Chinellato et al. \cite{Chinellato2005} showed a FEM model which was implemented in MATLAB.
-However, their model failed to simulate the resonators with large size.
-In their work they solved the numerical examples of dielectric spheres of sizes less than $3\mu m$.
-In 2009, Karl et al. developed a FEM model for studying a micro-pillar cavity \cite{Karl2009}.
-But in their model they did not consider the suppression of false solutions, a well known problem in finite element formulations \cite{Osegueda94}.
-Moreover, they estimated the quality factor of the modes by fitting the Lorentzian peek to the calculated spectrum of the cavity, thus an extra approximation had been introduced.
+In any modeling technique, reflections from boundaries of the computation domain are induced due to radiation produced by the whispering gallery modes (WGM) of a microcavity.
+For an accurate electromagnetic model, absorbing boundary conditions or perfectly matched layers (PML) are required to reduce these unwanted reflections.
+PML act as artificial boundaries that truncate the computation domain of open region scattering problems in the finite element method.
+There have been previous attempts to develop finite element models (FEM) of axisymmetric cavities which incorporate the PML.
+In 2005, Chinellato et al. \cite{Chinellato2005} introduced a FEM model which was implemented in MATLAB.
+Whilst their model was capable of simulating the behavior of very small resonators ($< 3 \mu m$) it was not adequate for resonators possessing the dimensions typically used in experiments.
+In 2009, Karl et al. \cite{Karl2009} developed a 3D FEM model in JCMsuite for studying a micro-pillar cavity.
+However, this model does not consider the suppression of false solutions, a well known problem in finite element formulations \cite{Suzuki1985, Osegueda94}.
+Moreover, the quality factor of the modes was estimated by fitting the Lorentzian peak to the calculated spectrum of the cavity, thus introducing an extra approximation.

+In 2007, Oxborrow \cite{Oxborrow2007} developed a FEM for open axisymmetric resonators in COMSOL without invoking any transverse mode approximation to Maxwell's equations, representing an advance on previous work \cite{Spillane2004, Soltani2010}.
+In his work, he showed that the model could simulate resonators of arbitrary cross section in optical and microwave regimes, thus removing the size limitation in \cite{Chinellato2005}.
+Another difference from \cite{Chinellato2005} is in terms of suppression of false modes; Oxborrow used a simple penalty term in his master equation whereas Chinellato et al. used N\'{e}d\'{e}lec edge and modified Lagrange nodal element functions to avoid the spurious modes.
+With Oxborrow's formulation in COMSOL, 3D rotationally symmetric problems are reduced to 2D and are solvable in seconds which is vast improvement over \cite{Chinellato2005, Karl2009}.
+(For further discussion and further comparison to other works see references \cite {Oxborrow2007, Oxborrow2012}.)